-As countries strive for energy self-sufficiency, stable fuel prices, and simplified used-fuel management, drivers lead to an ongoing evaluation of fuel cycles.
+As countries strive for energy self-sufficiency, seek stable and known fuel prices, and seek to simplify used-fuel management, drivers arise leading to a continuing evaluation of fuel cycles.
 Current-technology thermal reactors and future fast reactors are the preferred platforms for such fuel cycle applications and as an established thermal reactor with unique fuel-cycle capability, CANDU will play a key rôle.

-A low-risk fuel option that can be applied in the short term, and has been demonstrated by AECL and its Chinese partners, blends RU and Depleted Uranium (DU), both (former) waste streams, giving an NU equivalent (NUE); the feasibility of a full-core NUE conversion is being examined.
-Currently, AECL is exploring a multi-bundle thorium demonstration irradiation, employing the low-risk OTT option; work is also underway on an AFCR.
-And, CANDU is most efficient as a "burner" of the TRU waste that comes from reprocessing used LWR fuel, and can simplify the challenge for managing storage and disposal of used fuel.
+A low-risk RU option that can be applied in the short term, and is now being demonstrated by AECL and its Chinese partners, blends RU and Depleted Uranium (DU), both (former) waste streams, giving an NU equivalent (NUE), and the feasibility of a full-core conversion is being examined.
+Currently, AECL is exploring the feasibility of a multi-bundle thorium demonstration irradiation, employing a low-risk OTT option; work is also underway on a purpose-designed thorium-capable CANDU reactor.
+And, CANDU is most efficient as a "burner" of the transuranic (TRU) actinide waste that comes from reprocessing used LWR fuel, and increases the challenge for managing storage and disposal of used fuel (HLW).